Besufekad-HAZ/hello-rails-backend-app/README.md

 ## 🙏 Acknowledgements

-I would like to thank all code reviewers for making this project better.
+I would like to thank the Microverse team for proving us this learning platform by building projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>